jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Many companies use Applicant Tracking Systems to filter résumés.
 Align your résumé with the language in the job description when appropriate.
-Do not keyword-stuff your résumé, but ensure relevant skills are clearly stated.
+Do not stuff every keyword/buzzword in the job description in your résumé, but ensure relevant skills are clearly stated.

 Some companies use GPA as a screening tool.
 If yours is lower, emphasize projects, experience, and growth.